Predictions of a simple parametric model of hierarchical black hole mergers: Model assumptions

-Figure~\ref{fig:diff-gen} provides a schematic illustration of how our model evolves the BH population.
+Figure~\ref{fig:diff-gen} provides a schematic illustration of how {\tt SPHM} evolves the BH population.
 A cluster retains a merger remnant if its kick speed $V_{\rm kick}$ is less than the cluster's escape speed.
-Hence, the first iteration of our model produces a subpopulation of second generation (2g) BHs (i.e., 1g+1g merger remnants) that are retained by the cluster.
-These 2g BHs are subsequently paired up with either 1g BHs or other 2g BHs.
-The second iteration of our model produces 3g progenitor BHs (retained products of 1g+2g or 2g+2g mergers).
-A third iteration produces 4g progenitor BHs (via 1g+3g, 2g+3g or 3g+3g mergers); and so on as the model is iterated further.
-Our goal is to study---as a function of the merger generation---the fraction of binaries retained in clusters and the properties of the remnant BH population (especially its mass distribution).

-Our model makes the following assumptions about the mass and spin distributions of the 1g BH population and the pairing probability function.
+Hence, the first iteration of {\tt SPHM} produces a subpopulation of second generation (2g) BHs (i.e., 1g+1g merger remnants) that are retained by the cluster.
+These 2g BHs are subsequently paired up with either 1g or other 2g BHs.
+The second iteration of {\tt SPHM} produces 3g progenitor BHs (retained products of 1g+2g or 2g+2g mergers).
+A third iteration produces 4g progenitor BHs (via 1g+3g, 2g+3g or 3g+3g mergers), and so on, as the model is iterated further.
+Our goal is to study, as a function of the merger generation, the fraction of binaries retained in clusters and the properties of the remnant BH population (especially its mass distribution).
+The {\tt SPHM} makes the following assumptions about the mass and spin distributions of the 1g BH population and the pairing probability function.